 BENEFITS OF FOAM ROLLING IN ADDITION TO YOGA AND PILATES

-Practicing yoga can promote myofascial release, especially during Vinyasa yoga practice.
+Practicing yoga can promote the myofascial release, especially during Vinyasa yoga practice.
 While yoga is a fantastic way to strengthen and stretch the postural muscles required to improve poor pectus excavatum posture, foam rolling can free up more mobility than corrective stretching or yoga practice alone.

 Because of that, I am a huge fan of adding foam rolling to your daily yoga and Pilates work.
 The deepest tissue level where scar tissue often builds up can be reached better and softened with a combination of foam rolling and yoga.